newrelic/nr1-cloud-optimize/README.md

 Requires [`New Relic Infrastructure`](https://newrelic.com/products/infrastructure).

-You’ll get the best possible data out of this application if you also:
+You'll get the best possible data out of this application if you also:

 - [Activate the EC2 integration](https://docs.newrelic.com/docs/integrations/amazon-integrations/get-started/connect-aws-infrastructure) to group by your AWS cloud provider account.
 - [Activate the Azure VMs integration](https://docs.newrelic.com/docs/integrations/microsoft-azure-integrations/azure-integrations-list/azure-vms-monitoring-integration) to group by your Azure cloud provider account.